Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

 where $\nu \in \Cc^1(\Rb_+, \Rb_+)$ and $a \in \Cc^1(\Rb_+, \Rb^2)$ are the main unknown parameters to be determined. \\

 - \underline{Step 2} (Approximate eigenfunctions): The linearized equation for $\tilde w$ is of the form

-where $\Ls^z$ is the linearized operator around the sum of the two rescaled single solitons defined in \eqref{def:LszNot}, $NL$ is the quadratic nonlinear term supposed to be small and $G$ is the generated error due to the time derivative and inexact stationary state.
-Extracting leading order dynamics of $\tilde w$ is essential in determining the blowup law.
-It naturally happens that leading order dynamics of $\tilde w$ is governed by the linear part of \eqref{eq:wtilde}, for which the study of the associated eigenproblem plays a crucial role.
-Unlike the single blowup construction in \cite{CGMNcpam21}, \cite{CGMNapde22} where we were able to obtain a complete description of the spectrum in the radial sector, it is not the case for the operator $\Ls^z$ being considered here.
-In particular, we are only able to construct two eigenfunctions $\phi_0$ and $\phi_1$ that solves approximately
+where $\Ls^z$ is the linearized operator around the sum of the two rescaled single solitons defined in \eqref{def:LszNot}, $NL$ is the quadratic nonlinear term expected to be small and $G$ is the error generated by the two stationary states.
+Extracting leading order dynamics of $\tilde w$ is essential in determining the blowup law; its main part should naturally be located on eigenmodes corresponding to lowest eigenvalues, leading to the study of the associated eigenproblem.
+Unlike the single blowup in \cite{CGMNcpam21,CGMNapde22} where this eigenproblem can be recast as a singularly perturbed radial elliptic equation, here it is a singularly perturbed non-radial system (see \eqref{eigen:id:Ri}, \eqref{eigenfunctions-interior:id:eigenfunction-system} and \eqref{eigenfunctions-exterior:id:eigenfunction-system}).
+We construct using matched asymptotics two approximate eigenfunctions $\phi_0$ and $\phi_1$ that solve